ankitdaf/WirelessKeyboard/README.md

 --------

 1. Extend this to include support for Bluetooth input as well
-2. Add a Python client to begin with
- 2a.
-Package the Python client to run as a native Linux installed command
-3. Add Preference screen to show Android Server IP address
+2. Add Preference screen to show Android Server IP address

 Project Page
 ------------